jerry-tao/rocketmq/README.md

 ## Introduction

-A RocketMQ client for golang supportting producer and consumer.
+A RocketMQ client for golang supporting producer and consumer.

 This is forked from https://github.com/sevennt/rocketmq.

+Now this project is still in testing.

 ## Feature unsupport